This package contains core business logic for the CDP Frontend SDK. It is intended for non-React applications that use pure Typescript.

 }

-We support signing and sending a Blockchain transaction in a single call on the following networks:
+We support signing and sending an EVM transaction in a single call on the following networks:

 import { sendEvmTransaction, getCurrentUser } from "@coinbase/cdp-core";